Topography and Coal Railroads

 Source: Library of Congress - The Virginia, Tennessee, and Georgia Air Line; the Shenandoah Valley R.R.; Norfolk & Western R.R.; East Tennessee, Virginia, & Georgia R.R. (its leased lines,) and their connections (1882)

-The Norfolk and Western was not designed initially to haul coal; the original Virginia and Tennessee (V&T) track between Lynchburg and Bristol was a general merchandise line.
-The line crossed the Blue Ridge west of Lynchburg, then several other ridges in the Valley and Ridge physiographic province between Roanoke and Bristol.
-It was an up-and-down train ride.
-"In the 200 miles between Lynchburg and Bristol, V&T's total rise and fall was in excess of 5700 feet, more than five times greater than the difference in elevation between the two endpoints!"7
+The original Virginia and Tennessee (V&T) track between Lynchburg and Bristol was a general merchandise line.
+It was acquired by the Norfolk and Western Railroad, and a great business in hauling coal was developed by that railroad - but the track was not designed initially to haul heavy loads of coal from the mountains to sea level.
+The line provided an up-and-down train ride.
+"In the 200 miles between Lynchburg and Bristol, V&T's total rise and fall was in excess of 5700 feet, more than five times greater than the difference in elevation between the two endpoints!"6

 Virginian